Academic Honor Council FAQ

 FERPA stands for the “Family Education Rights and Privacy Act of 1974.”
 You might also hear it referred to as the “Buckley Amendment.”
 This law protects the privacy of student education records.
 FERPA applies to all schools that received funds through an applicable program of the U.S. Department of Education, and thus most colleges and universities are covered by FERPA.
 Learn more

-- The Academic Honor Council Review Board (consisting of students and faculty) will review the facts of the matter in the presence of both you and the reporting instructor, and then engage in a private and thorough deliberation process after you leave the meeting to decide whether or not a violation more than likely occurred, and if so, what the the sanctioning will be.
+- The Academic Honor Council Voting Board members(consisting of students and faculty) will review the facts of the matter in your presence in person or on Zoom, and then engage in a private and thorough deliberation process after you leave the meeting to decide whether or not a violation more than likely occurred, and if so, what the the Sanction will be.

-What will the penalty be?
+What will the penalty (Sanction) be?

 Should I keep going to class if I am reported?